 About Amazonite - History and Introduction

 Amazonite is also known as the Amazon Stone.
 It is a gem quality variety of green microcline, belonging to the feldspar group of minerals.
 The feldspars are a fairly homogenous group of rock-forming tectosilicates that make up nearly 60% of the Earth’s crust.
-Followed by quartz, Feldspar is the most common mineral in the entire world.
+Followed by quartz, feldspar is the most common mineral in the entire world.
 Despite feldspar's abundance, there are only a few varieties of feldspars considered to be gemstone quality.
-The word 'feldspar' originated from the German words, "Feld"and "Spath", which loosely translates as "a rock that does contain ore".
+The word 'feldspar' originated from the German words, "feld"and "spath", which loosely translates as "rock that contains ore".

 Amazonite is a light green to light bluish green feldspar.
 Amazonite's soft and attractive color closely resembles nephrite and jadeite.
 It is sometimes erroneously referred to as 'Colorado jade' or 'Pikes Peak jade' because of the close resemblance.
 Amazonite's appearance is very distinctive with its grid-like, mottled, green and white pattern.
 Amazonite also has a very faint sheen adding to its uniqueness.

 Amazonite can be identified and distinguished in a number of ways.
 It is commonly confused with various other similar gemstones, but can usually be distinguished very easily.
 Testing for refractive index and density is a very common and effective way to identify amazonite.
 Polariscope testing can identify between isotropic (singly refractive) and anisotropic (doubly refractive) stones, which is helpful in differentiating similar gemstones.